 This is a clear glaze (G2931K) with 10% purple stain (Mason 6385).
 The mugs are cone 03 porcelain (Zero3).
 The mug on the left was dipped (at the bisque stage) into a slurry of the glaze (having an appropriate specific gravity and thixotropy).
 The glaze dried in seconds.
 The one on the right was painted on (two layers).
-Like any paint-on glaze, it contains 1% CMC Gum.
+Like any paint-on glaze, it contains gum (1% CMC).
 Each layer required several minutes of application time and fifteen minutes of drying time.
 Yet it is still not evenly applied.

 G2931K - Low Fire Fritted Zero3 Transparent Glaze